Partnership & Grantee Highlights

 Photo Credit: Lynn Cleveland, Audubon Photography Awards

-Audubon Vermont’s Bird and Bee Friendly Farming Project, works in collaboration with partner organizations and farms to develop, demonstrate, and promote conservation practices on farms that increase the abundance and diversity of native pollinator and bird species.
-These practices increase biodiversity, enhance the resilience of farmland to climate change, and reduce dependence on harmful pesticides and herbicides, while also maintaining economic viability on farm operations.
+These practices increase biodiversity, enhance the resilience of farmland to climate change, and reduce dependence on harmful pesticides and herbicides, while simultaneously maintaining economic viability of farm operations.

 Photo Credit: Audubon Vermont